brianrlewis/rejection/README.md

 [https://rejection-app.brlewis23.now.sh](https://rejection-app.brlewis23.now.sh)

-# Rejection
+# The Rejection App

-A student project for [Learn JavaScript with Eric Elliott](https://ericelliottjs.com).
+A portfolio project for professional developers to showcase their React skills.

 Want to work as a team?